SongleChen2015/VERAM/README.md

 ```
 The format of the data is hdf5 and each shape category is saved in the dataset 'data\i', i is the category index.
 The data structure is 'number of shapes in the this category'x12x12x4096, and the data is loaded by imageset2DwithConf.lua.

-We have provided the prepared the training and testing data of ModelNet10, the testing data of ModelNet40 in the fold data, they can be used directly.
+We have provided the prepared the training and testing data of ModelNet10, the testing data of ModelNet40 in the folder 'data', they can be used directly.

 ### Train
-To train a VERAM model to classify 3D shapes in ModelNet10 or ModelNet40, please download data files according to the instrction in fold 'data', and then run:
+To train a VERAM model to classify 3D shapes in ModelNet10 or ModelNet40, please download data files according to the instrction in folder 'data', and then run:
 ```
   (1) $ th ModelNet10AlexTrain.lua
   (2) $ th ModelNet10AlexTrain.lua